JetBrains/intellij-ui-test-robot/README.md

 ![official JetBrains project](https://jb.gg/badges/official.svg)

 This library allows you to write and execute UI tests among IntelliJ Idea.
-You can test your Plugin.
+You can test your plugin.

 ## Quick Start
 First we need to launch the IDE.
 Because the `runIdeForUiTests` task is blocking, we can run it as an asynchronous process: